ZiGaMi/ILI9488-XPT2046/README.md

   ili9488_set_background( eILI9488_COLOR_BLACK );
 ```

-### Rectange drawing
+### Rectangle drawing
 Driver supports four types of rectangle: simple, simple with border, rounded and rounded with border.
-Before drawing rectangle attributes must be determine first.
-Examples of all four types of rectangles are demonstrated bellow:
+Before drawing rectangle attributes must be determined.
+Examples of all four types of rectangles are demonstrated below:

 - Function:
 ```